Murder of Ashling Murphy: Trial

 The jury heard forensic evidence in relation to fingerprints and DNA.
 It was told that the mountain bike recovered at the crime scene had a fingerprint matching Puška's right ring finger on the underside of its saddle.
-A forensic scientist testified that he took swabs from the handlebars of the same mountain bike and developed a DNA profile, which he compared to a blood sample taken from Puška at St. James’s Hospital and a swab taken at Tullamore Garda Station.
+A forensic scientist testified that he had taken swabs from the handlebars of the same mountain bike and developed a DNA profile, which he compared to a blood sample taken from Puška at St. James’s Hospital and a swab taken at Tullamore Garda Station.
 He testified that there was a one in a billion chance that the DNA found on the bike came from anyone other than the accused man.
 Another forensic scientist testified that she had received swabs taken from beneath Murphy's fingernails during the postmortem examination.
-After isolating male DNA from the sample by focusing on the Y chromosome, so as to eliminate Murphy's own DNA from the results, she found that the Y-STR profile generated from the fingernail swabs matched the Y-STR profile from Puška's blood sample and swabs.
-She stated that the chance of the male DNA found under Murphy's fingernails coming from someone unrelated to Puška was one in 14,000, based on a database of European ethnic groups.
-The prosecution argued that Murphy had Puška's DNA beneath Murphy's fingernails because she had tried to fight off her attacker by scratching him.
+After isolating male DNA from the sample by focusing on the Y chromosome, she found that the Y-STR profile generated from the fingernail swabs matched the Y-STR profile from Puška's blood sample and swabs.
+She stated that the chance of the DNA coming from someone unrelated to Puška was one in 14,000, based on a database of European ethnic groups.
+The prosecution argued that Murphy had Puška's DNA beneath her fingernails because she had tried to fight off her attacker by scratching him.

-In his defence, speaking through a Slovakian interpreter, Puška claimed that he had been cycling on the canal towpath when a man wearing dark clothing and a surgical mask shouted at him, pushed him off his bike, and stabbed him three times in the abdomen.
+Speaking through a Slovak interpreter, Puška claimed in his defence that he had been cycling on the canal towpath when a man wearing dark clothing and a surgical mask shouted at him, pushed him off his bike, and stabbed him three times in the abdomen.
 He claimed that Murphy had appeared on the scene and spoken to the man, who stabbed her behind some bushes before running away towards the N52 flyover.
 Puška claimed that he had shouted at the man and tried to assist Murphy with her injuries by pulling up her scarf to cover the wounds on her neck.
-He claimed that he left the scene because he was afraid the man would come back, stating that he had crawled through briars into a ditch and remained there for several hours because he felt unwell.
-Claiming that he did not remember confessing to Murphy's murder, he stated that he frequently suffered from memory problems.
+He claimed that he left the scene because he was afraid the man would come back, stating that he then crawled through briars into a ditch and remained there for several hours because he felt unwell.
+He claimed that he did not remember confessing to Murphy's murder, saying that he frequently suffered from memory problems.
 He denied that Murphy had scratched him in self-defence, claiming that she had been wearing gloves at the time.